How much does an Accountant charge?

 Cash transactions refer to how much of your business deals with physical cash – i.e. notes and coins.
 Cash affects the price you pay because there are a lot of individual receipts and invoices for cash transactions which your accountant needs to go through.
 Online transactions cut down an accountants work as each transaction goes directly into your bank account and there are digital records of these transactions.

 Using online accounting software to manage invoices, receipts and bank statements makes work a lot easier for your accountant.
-This is because online accounting software allows you to add your invoices and receipts to the cloud and you can also give you accountant access to this software.
+This is because you can add your invoices and receipts to the cloud and give your accountant access to this software.

-Your accountant needs access to your company financial records to prepare your financial statements or tax return.
+Your accountant needs access to your company financial records to prepare your financial statements or tax returns.